-At any Children, Inc. center you will see their vision of preparing all young children for school and life coming to fruition.
+At any Children, Inc. center you will see their vision of all families and children have what they need to do well and be well coming to fruition.

 At Treasure House, one of Children, Inc.’s centers, preschoolers have a full day of fun, learning, playing, and interacting ahead of them each time they step foot into their classrooms.

 Treasure House has two Montessori classrooms in their center.
 Montessori environments allow the child to develop naturally, at their own pace.
 Children in a Montessori classroom learn based on their own interests; primarily through hands on experiences with carefully prepared materials.
 The teacher in a Montessori classroom is specially trained to connect the children to these materials and guide them.
 This method encourages independence and the development of intrinsic motivation instead of external praise and rewards.
 What follows depicts the day of the preschoolers in one of those Montessori classrooms.

 Preschoolers at Treasure House can choose from math, language, cultural, practical life (an area of the classroom unique to Montessori environments), art, geography and many more.
 Five year old, Jozilynne smiles, saying, “I love everything at school!”

 6:15 a.m.
 Treasure House opens their doors.
 Children from infants to five year olds tiredly come in, followed by hugs and kisses for their families, and then greet their teachers and friends.
 Until about 8:30 a.m. children have “free choice” of materials in the classroom, eat a yummy and healthy breakfast of cereal, milk, and fruit, and can either interact with one another or do something quietly on their own.